plesk/plesk-ext-sdk/docs/extension-sdk-features.md

 }
 ```

-Next you should create file `src/plib/resources/locales/en-US.php` with your texts:
+Next, create the file `src/plib/resources/locales/en-US.php` with your texts:

 ```php
 <?php